FranBarInstance/neutralts/doc/syntax.md

 Syntax
 ======

-The main element of Neutral TS is the BIF (Build-in function), would be the equivalent of functions and would display an output, the output is always a string or nothing (empty string).
+The main element of Neutral TS is the BIF (Built-in function), would be the equivalent of functions and would display an output, the output is always a string or nothing (empty string).

-### Bif layout
+### BIF Structure

 ```text